sieverett/vehicle_verification/README.md

 - **Vehicle Verification:** Check if a new vehicle image matches any allowed vehicles using a machine learning model.
 - **Threshold Adjustment:** Set the similarity threshold for verification via a slider.

-## Approach
+## Machine Learning Approach

-The project uses a pre-trained ResNet50 model to extract features from vehicle images.
+The project uses a pre-trained [ResNet50](https://pytorch.org/vision/stable/models.html#torchvision.models.resnet50) model to extract features from vehicle images.
 These features are compared using cosine similarity to determine how similar the uploaded vehicle image is to the pre-approved images.

 ### Steps:

 1. **Image Preprocessing:** Images are resized, center-cropped, and normalized.
 2. **Feature Extraction:** Features are extracted using the ResNet50 model.
-3. **Similarity Calculation:** Cosine similarity is used to compare features between images.
+3. **Similarity Calculation:** [Cosine similarity](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_similarity.html) is used to compare features between images.
 4. **Threshold Check:** The similarity score is checked against a user-defined threshold to verify if the vehicle is allowed.

 ## Installation